 You are provided with a wide variety of options when it comes to your employment of world-class aircraft, such as Wet and Dry Lease.
-Make sure that you are making the best decision for you and for your corporate brand, by ensuring a thorough understanding of aircraft use options.
-Each lease method is independently optimized for your individual project, for its length, budget, and intended purpose.
+Make sure that you are making the best decision for you and your corporate brand, by ensuring a thorough understanding of aircraft use options.
+Each lease method is independently optimized for your project, for its length, budget, and intended purpose.
 Though all are affordable, each lease option should appeal to a certain subset of the aircraft lease market.
 Peruse the options below to identify which lease package is uniquely capable of taking your business directives to the next level.
 Wet leasing or dry leasing, there’s an avenue for continued corporate success that fits your individual business model, as well as your individual preferences.

 For all those individuals who regularly take advantage of world-class Flex Air Charters, a more affordable option is the availability of aircraft leasing.
-This process makes the arrangement of a charter for your individual needs an even quicker process and allows for more constant and affordable upkeep of the charters themselves.
+This process makes the arrangement of a charter for your individual needs and even quicker process and allows for more constant and affordable upkeep of the charters themselves.
 Freed from the financial responsibilities that come with owning an aircraft, you instead are only leasing the jet.
 This type of agreement allows you to come and go through the skies as you please, without the waiting period that regularly accompanies a charter arrangement.
 When you need to take off, your jet is already waiting.

 Wet and Dry Lease Options

 For those customers interested in leasing a plane from Flex Air Charters, rest assured that your options begin with the type of aircraft itself.
 You can choose a winning charter from among a diversified fleet of well-qualified aircraft, each capable of shaving time off your schedule, allowing you to optimize your daily business directives.
-It’s never been easier to beat the gridlock and take to the skies for those longer business or personal trips.
+It’s never been easier to beat the gridlock and take to the skies for that longer business or personal trips.

 Those interested in leasing a private or business charter are provided two different options, with regard to the type of lease you wish to characterize your business agreement with Flex Air Charters.
 Each option allows you to assume command of a world-class, affordable charter.